ILikeFood971/ForF/README.md

 ## Missing features

 - Tracking Compass - Expected in v1.0.0 update
-- Extra life quests - Not currently planned
+- Extra lives quests - Not currently planned.
 - Explosion debuffs - I have no idea how much of a debuff this is and how it's implemented in the official forf server as it isn't on the rules site.
 If anyone has any numbers/information, please file an issue and I could probably implement this fairly easily
 - Spawn Structure - I don't have the actual structure as well as it would take a lot of work to place it in the world.
 Just use [litematica](https://www.curseforge.com/minecraft/mc-mods/litematica) or creative mode if you need this.
 - Forge and Plugin ports - If enough people request a port, then I **may** port this mod for other platforms.
 Not currently planned.